 Before we can delve into the differences between business and personal credit, we must first understand credit.
 So, what is credit?

-Credit, in its simplest form, is money you borrow from a guarantor to purchase goods or services, which you have agreed to pay back on a later date with applicable fees and interests.
+Credit, in its simplest form, is money you borrow from a guarantor to purchase goods or services.
+You agree to pay back on a later date with applicable fees and interests.

 Credit can then be further broken down into many different types, such as:

-A line of credit that is issued with a maximum credit limit, where you can make charges up to that specified limit.
-Then make monthly payments to pay off the balances you’ve accrued.
+Revolving credit – A line of credit that is issued with a maximum credit limit.
+You can have charges up to that specified limit.
+You must make monthly payments to pay off the balances you’ve accrued.

-A fixed loan that is issued and you agree to pay it back in installment at a fixed payment over a set period of time).
+Installment credit – A fixed loan that is issued and you agree to pay it back in installment at a fixed payment over a set period of time.

-Please click to learn more about the different types of credit mentioned above and their examples.
+Here you can learn more about the different types of credit mentioned above and see examples.

 Now that we have unpacked the different dynamics of credit, and we have a better understanding of credit itself, lets us focus on the difference between business and personal credit.
-Although, there are many similarities between them, for example, how you build personal and business credit is essentially the same, paying your bills on time.
+There are many similarities between them, for example, the way you build personal and business credit is essentially the same: you just have to pay your bills on time.
 However, there are some key differences that distinguish them apart.

-Establishing personal credit, is something many of us have done in the past and will do in the future.
+Establishing personal credit is something many of us have done in the past and will do in the future.
 You have to go to a bank or a credit card provider, and apply to open an account or a credit card.
 Through this process, the provider will ask for your Social Security Number (SSN).
-After you comply and you are approved, you know have this account open on your personal credit because it’s now linked to your personal information (SSN).
+After you comply and you are approved, you have this account open on your personal credit because now it’s linked to your personal information (SSN).

 With business credit, however, you have to first register your business as a Limited Liability Company (LLC) and apply for an Employer Identification Number (EIN) from the IRS.
-Afterward, you will have to apply for a DUNS number, a unique nine-digit number linked to the physical location of your business.
-Provided by Dunn & Bradstreet, one of the three big Business Credit Bureaus.
+Then, you will have to apply for a DUNS number, a unique nine-digit number linked to the physical location of your business.
+It’s provided by Dunn & Bradstreet, one of the three big Business Credit Bureaus.

-Another fundamental difference between personal and business credits is how their credit score is generated.
-Your personal credit score ranges from 300 to 850, this score is based off of information collected from your credit report by the three major consumer credit bureaus, Equifax, Experian, and the TransUnion.
-These credit-reporting bureaus calculate your score, using the Fico algorithm.
-With the algorithm, they are able to look at the number of accounts you have, the type of accounts, your credit history length, your available credit, and payment history, to generate your credit score.
+Another fundamental difference between personal and business credit is how they generate your credit score.
+Your personal credit score ranges from 300 to 850.
+This number is based on information collected from your credit report by the three major consumer credit bureaus: Equifax, Experian, and the TransUnion.
+These credit-reporting bureaus calculate your score using the Fico algorithm.
+With the algorithm, they are able to look at the number of accounts you have, the type of accounts, your credit history length, your available credit, and your payment history.
+With all this information they generate your credit score.

-Although FICO is not a credit reporting bureau, it also generates it owns score, called the FICO score.
+Although FICO is not a credit reporting bureau, it also generates its own score, called the FICO score.
 This score is important because it is what lenders evaluate when you apply for a mortgage or car loan.
 It helps determine the interest rate offered on your loan.

-Dunn & Bradstreet – Focuses only on business credit, how your business interacts with your vendors and suppliers.
+Dunn & Bradstreet – Focuses only on business credit, or how your business interacts with your vendors and suppliers.
 It uses a Paydax system to generate a score from 0 to 100.
-They look at data submitted by suppliers, payment history, public record, and industry date to create a business profile, as well as credit score, and financial stress score to project how a business will perform over the next year.
+They look at the following: data submitted by suppliers, payment history, and public records.
+Then they create a business profile, as well as a credit score and a financial stress score.
+With this information, they can project how a business will perform over the next year.

-Payment index also scores on a scale of 100; it shows how many of your company’s payments were made on time.
-They also use the Credit Risk Score which looks at the possibility of your business becoming extremely late on its payments, and Business Failure Score which measures the probability of your business closing.
+The Payment Index also scores on a scale of 100, showing how many of your company’s payments were made on time.
+The Credit Risk Score analyzes the possibility of your business becoming extremely late on its payments.
+Finally, the Business Failure Score measures the probability of your business closing.

 The final two key differences are privacy and accessibility.
 With your personal credit score or report, no one is allowed to see it except for you and a select few.
 Your business credit score/report is open to the public.
 Anyone can get access to it if they pay the necessary fees.

-That is it!
-The fundamental difference between Business Credit and Personal Credit is that personal credit is any form of credit that is linked to personal information like your social security number.
-While business credit is any form of credit linked to your business through your tax ID and its use by vendors and guarantors to rate your business ability make payments and borrow money.
+To sum up, the fundamental difference between business credit and personal credit is that the second one is any form of credit that is linked to your personal information, like your social security number.
+Business credit, on the other hand, is any form of credit linked to your business through your tax ID, and its use by vendors and guarantors to rate your business ability make payments and borrow money.